12 of the best books to read if you don’t know what to read

 Read On a Quiet Street for… a twisting and gripping thriller in idyllic suburbia from professor and playwright-in-residence at the University of Texas, Seraphina Nova Glass.

-Suspecting her husband of infidelity, Cora is determined to catch him in the act.
-Her neighbor Paige, who tragically lost her son in a hit-and-run accident last year, agrees to help.
-Meanwhile, their new young neighbor Georgia seems to be concealing something.
+Suspecting her husband of being with other women, Cora is determined to catch him in the act.
+Her neighbor Paige, who tragically lost her son in an accident last year, agrees to help.
+Meanwhile, their new young neighbor Georgia seems to be hiding something.

 Brighton Hills on the coast of Oregon offers an unparalleled blend of luxury and natural beauty.
 The residents of the community look out for each other, but perhaps a little too attentively… and that means that secrets will never stay hidden for long.

-Read The Marriage Portrait for… an engrossing historical fiction novel about the suspicious death of fifteen-year-old Lucrezia di Cosimo de’ Medici, just a year after her marriage.
+Read The Marriage Portrait for… an engrossing historical fiction novel about the suspicious passing of fifteen-year-old Lucrezia di Cosimo de’ Medici, just a year after her marriage.

 Read Pachinko for… a five-hundred-page multi-generational epic about a poor Korean immigrant family.